 These include half-mask respirators, powered water purifying respirators, and supplied air respirators.
 Good respirators must be NIOSH certified as an approved standard.
 By wearing a breathing protector, a welder can reduce the risk of serious health risks such as metal fume fever, bronchial asthma, pulmonary fibrosis, and lung cancer.

 The next protective equipment is welding gloves.
 These gloves will help protect the welder’s hands from welding hazards.
 For example, it protects the welder from electric shock, extreme heat, ultraviolet, and infrared radiation and provides a stronger grip.

 Welding gloves made of leather are very suitable to be selected based on a welding process that involves high temperatures.
 In terms of durability, these gloves are categorized into three types.
 First, TIG welding gloves are made of goat, cow, or pork skin.
-Second, MIG welding gloves are made of pig, cow, or deer skin.
-Finally, stick welding gloves made of cow or deer leather.
+Second, MIG welding gloves are made of pig, cow, or deerskin.
+Finally, stick welding gloves are made of cow or deer leather.

 8. Welding Jacket.

 The welder needs to consider the various options for the choice of welding apparel required because each type has a different application purpose.
 However, its main function remains the same, which is to help protect the welder’s clothing from sparks generated during welding.